A brief overview of the Mahabharata

 The Epic Mahabharata belongs to the group of scriptures called Smriti - the remembered word of God (see literature).
 Shruti (Vedas and Upanishads) is the group of scriptures that represent the cosmic sound of God that people once heard.

-To specify a certain date of the Mahabharata events, historians follow particular rules and compare various texts with true historical incidents.
-Thus, they can calculate few dates such as when, for example, Krishna died.
-Albeit doubts can be cast on various conclusions of such approaches, for Hindus the Krishna's death opens the new era of Kali Yuga.
+To specify a certain date of the Mahabharata events, historians compare various texts with true historical incidents.
+Thus, they can calculate dates such as when, for example, Krishna died.
+Albeit doubts can be cast on various conclusions of such approaches, for Hindus the Krishna's death starts the new era - Kali Yuga.
 The majority of scholars, historians and Hindu sages agree on the year 3102 BC (January 23).
 The Mahabharata ends with Krishna's death and there is a general consensus on the above date.

-The earliest known historical records about this valuable book wrote Panini, an Indian Sanskrit grammarian from the 4th century BC.
-Albeit there may be other historical records, Western scholars often deform Indian history and screw it up only to 2000 years BC.
+The earliest known historical records about this valuable book made Panini, an Indian Sanskrit grammarian from the 4th century BC.
+Western scholars often deform Indian history and screw it up to 2000 years BC only.
 A typical example is a statement from Encyclopedia Britannica (2005 Deluxe Edition) where it is said: "The traditional date for the war that is the central event of the Mahabharata is 1302 BC, but most historians prefer a later date".
 However, no source is given and no reference to how Hindus perceive the concept of "Brahma ages" (Dvapara Yuga, Kali Yuga, etc.) is presented.
 As we can see above, the distortion is too undisguised.
-Not a "preference", of course, but only an indepth study supported with (cited) arguments can claim that a particular date is correct or not.
-In Western literature, many such misrepresentations appear and the statement that Panini was the first person who ever put the Mahabharata story on records may be false too.
-The Mahabharata presents the important history that archeologists can also document in a number of excavations from time before the 4th century BC, where illustrations of the events of the Mahabharata can be seen.
+Not a "preference", of course, but only an in-depth study supported with (cited) arguments can claim that a particular date is correct or not.
+The Mahabharata also unveils some important historical events that archeologists can document in a number of excavations the age of which goes back to the time before 4th century BC.
+These excavations have illustrations of the Mahabharata events on them.

 Krishna and Arjuna are not only cousins